ARM big.LITTLE: Advantages

 For a given library of CMOS logic, active power increases as the logic switches more per second, while leakage increases with the number of transistors.
 When a very fast out-of-order CPU is idling at very low speeds, a CPU with much less leakage (fewer transistors) could do the same work.
 For example, it might use a smaller memory cache, or a simpler microarchitecture such as removing out-of-order execution. big.LITTLE is a way to optimize for both power efficiency and speed in the same system.

 Disadvantages

 In practice, a big.LITTLE system can be surprisingly inflexible.
-One issue is the number and types of power and clock domains that the IC provides.
-These may not match the standard power management features offered by an operating system.
+One issue is the number and types of power and clock domains that the SoC provides, which may not match the standard power management features offered by an operating system.
 Another is that the CPUs no longer have equivalent abilities, and matching the right software task to the right CPU becomes more difficult.
 Most of these problems are being solved by making the electronics and software more flexible.

 Run-state migration

-There are three ways for the different processor cores to be arranged in a big.LITTLE design, depending on the scheduler implemented in the kernel.
+There are three ways for the different processor cores to be arranged in a big.LITTLE design, depending on the actual SoC layout and the scheduler implemented in the kernel.